LiveFastEatTrashRaccoon/RaccoonForLemmy/README.md

 - reply to post and comments (and edit replies);
 - mark posts as read and hide read contents;
 - custom appearance (color scheme, font, text size, post layout);
-- custom localization (more languages to be added in future versions);
+- custom localization (independent of system settings);
-- block users, communities and instances;
+- block users, communities and instances (the latter requires Lemmy >= 0.19);
-- report post and comments to mods;
+- report post and comments to moderators;
 - support for multiple accounts (and multiple instances) with account-specific settings;
+- lazy scrolling (referred to as "zombie mode");
 - explore all the communities on a given instance in guest mode;
-- multi-community (aggregation).
+- multi-community (community aggregation).

 Most clients for Lemmy currently offer the first points (with various degrees of completion), so there is nothing special about Raccoon for Lemmy, whereas the last ones are less common and are directed to more picky users (like me) who like to explore the Lemmy ecosystem and want to be able to group feed contents arbitrarily.

 I also like to be able to customize the appearance of my apps, so the ability to change font face or size and colors was of paramount importance to me.

 The application is under active development, so expect new features to be added (e.g. video support, mod tools, etc.) and the layout is going to change and evolve (hopefully for the better) over time.
+For this, speak up and use your voice if you have feedback, suggestions, requests and so on.

 ## Why was the project started?